gaukas/gaukas.wang/hexo/source/_posts/about.md

 ---
 ## About the site

 This site is owned and maintained by Gaukas Wang.
-It is currently hosted on GitHub Pages and use GitHub Actions to automate the process of webpage generation provided by [Hexo](https://hexo.io).
+It is hosted by GitHub Pages and use GitHub Actions to automate the process of webpage generation and deployment with [Hexo](https://hexo.io).

 The site is fully open-source under GNU GPL v3 License.
 You may check out the repository of this site on [GitHub](https://github.com/gaukas/gaukas.wang).

 ## Biography

-Gaukas Wangis an experienced Computer Engineer in the field of Censorship Circumvention, Network, Privacy, and Security.
+Gaukas Wang is an experienced Computer Engineer in the field of Network, Privacy, and Cybersecurity with a focus on Censorship Circumvention.
+He is currently a Ph.D. student at the University of Colorado Boulder under the supervision of Prof. Eric Wustrow.

 Wang moved to the US in 2018.
-During his undergraduate study, he worked as a teaching assistant, research assistant, as well as a student researcher in the Computer Systems Lab @ University of Colorado Boulder and made independent contribution to multiple research projects he worked on.
+During his undergraduate study, he worked as a teaching assistant, research assistant, as well as a student researcher in the Computer Systems Lab @ University of Colorado Boulder and has made independent contribution to multiple research projects.

 After Wang graduated with a B.Sc. degree in Electrical and Computer Engineering, he had been working as a Software Engineer for one of the top telecommunication companies in the US.
-In addition to the full-time employment in the industry, Wang held a concurrent appointment at his university as a Temporary Researcher as well.
-The researcher position allowed him to continue his research.
+In addition to the full-time employment in the industry, Wang held a concurrent appointment at CU Boulder as a Temporary Researcher for one of his long-term research projects.

-Wang joined CU Boulder for his Ph.D. to continue his research career in the field of Network, Security, Privacy, and Censorship in August 2022.
+Wang rejoined CU Boulder to continue his research as a Ph.D. student in the discipline of Network, Privacy, and Cybersecurity starting from Fall 2022.

 ## Contact